The critical CoHA of a quiver with potential: The critical CoHA as a shuffle algebra

 \removelastskip .5\baselineskip {\bf (Square 2)} The following diagram of spaces is a commutative Cartesian diagram, in which the vertical maps are closed inclusions and the horizontal maps are smooth projections:

-and $\zeta_T$, $\zeta$ are obtained by pushforward along the vertical maps, while $\xi_2$ and $\xi_3$ are obtained by pullback along the horizontal arrows.
+The maps $\zeta_T$, $\zeta$ are obtained by pushforward along the vertical maps, while $\xi_2$ and $\xi_3$ are obtained by pullback along the horizontal arrows.
 Commutativity then follows by Proposition \ref{mixingprop}.

-\removelastskip .5\baselineskip {\bf (Square 3)} The proof of the commutativity of the bottom square is as in the proof of the commutativity of the second square, using Proposition \ref{mixingprop} in the affine fibration case. \end{proof} Since the map $\epsilon_1\delta$ lands in $\Ho_{c,T_{\gamma}}(M^{\Sp}_{Q,\gamma},\phi_{\tr(W)_{\gamma}})^*$ we deduce the following corollaries. \begin{corollary} The map
+\removelastskip .5\baselineskip {\bf (Square 3)} The proof of the commutativity of the bottom square is as in the proof of the commutativity of the second square, using Proposition \ref{mixingprop} in the affine fibration case. \end{proof} Since the map $\epsilon_1\delta$ has image contained in $\Ho_{c,\Ts_{\gamma}}(\RS^{\Sp}_{Q,\gamma},\varphi_{\tr(W)_{\gamma}})^{\vee}$ we deduce the following corollaries. \begin{corollary} The map

-factors through $\mathcal{T}^{\Sp}_{Q,W,\gamma}$, and induces an associative multiplication on $\mathcal{T}^{\Sp}_{Q,W}$, which we will also denote $m_T$. \end{corollary} \begin{corollary} There is an isomorphism of algebras $\Psi:(\mathcal{T}^{\Sp}_{Q,W},m_T)\cong(\mathcal{H}^{\Sp}_{Q,W},m)$.
+factors through $\mathcal{T}^{\Sp}_{Q,W,\gamma}$, and induces an associative multiplication on $\mathcal{T}^{\Sp}_{Q,W}$, which we will also denote $m_{\Ts}$. \end{corollary} \begin{corollary} There is an isomorphism of algebras $\Psi\colon (\mathcal{T}^{\Sp}_{Q,W},m_{\Ts})\cong(\mathcal{H}^{\Sp}_{Q,W},m)$.
 Equivalently, the composition